-2. Establishment of a qPCR reaction system (ABI 7500 as an example).
+APEIBIO Establishment of a qPCR reaction system (ABI 7500 as an example).
+1.

-Template DNA can be obtained by reverse transcription from RNA, DNA extraction and purification or
+Template DNA can be obtained by reverse transcription from RNA, DNA extraction and purification or other approaches.
+For best results, we recommend at least three replicates per sample.

-Thaw the HotStartTM 2X Probe qPCR Master Mix, template on ice, ROX dye and primers at room temperature and then place on ice.
+Thaw the HotStartTM Universal 2X Probe qPCR Master Mix, template, TaqMan Probe on ice, and primers at room temperature and then place on ice.
 After complete thawing, invert the tube or pipet for homogeneity, then centrifuge to prevent air bubbles.
 If using a multichannel pipette, take care to ensure consistency of pipetting volume across all channels.